gt-space/engine-designer/README.md

 # engine-designer
-Summary: Designs YJSP regen engine contour/regen circuit using NASA CEA, optimizes around thermal and structural requirements for peak thrust.
-Point of Contact: Ben Woodman (benwoodman@gatech.edu)
+Summary: This codebase designs an engine contour and regenerative cooling circuit using NASA CEA Point of Contact: Ben Woodman (benwoodman@gatech.edu)

 # Getting Python